chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - Separate concerns: parsing, transformation, code generation
 - File I/O isolated to `write-forms-to-file!` function
 - Pretty printing for readable output
+- Tests can use direct DOM forms instead of full e/defn forms for clarity

 ## Implementation with rewrite-clj